 The Einstein-Montefiore Center for AIDS Research (CFAR) coordinates, stimulates and supports the multidisciplinary research activities of over 120 NIH-funded faculty investigators at the Albert Einstein College of Medicine (Einstein) and Montefiore Medical Center (Montefiore).
-Our CFAR plays a crucial role in enabling our investigators to uncover new mechanisms by which HIV-1 infects cells and causes disease and to translate these discoveries into new therapies, approaches and interventions to improve the treatment of HIV-1-infected individuals and prevent the further spread of HIV-1 infection in our community and affiliated international sites.
+Our CFAR plays a crucial role in enabling our investigators to uncover new mechanisms by which HIV-1 infects cells and causes disease and to translate these discoveries into new therapies, approaches and interventions to improve the treatment of HIV-1-infected individuals prevent the further spread of HIV-1 infection.
+This translational research is particularly relevant to members of our community which includes nearly 15,000 HIV-infected men and women infected with HIV-1, more than 90% Latino or African American as well as our affiliated international sites located in areas where HIV infection is endemic.

 CFAR Educational, Mentoring and Research Support Activities